 (An excited fan…cough, me, cough…with the national team bus)

 The Women’s EURO 2025 football championships run from July 2nd to the 27th in Switzerland.
 For open-air public viewing and pub options, try these tips.
-The availability of screens may depend on whether Austria qualify (keep your fingers crossed).
+Though local coverage and the availability of screens may be less than otherwise, since Austria narrowly failed to qualify.

 Get your music groove on